ujicobake102/pghub-server/README.md

 # Pghub-server

-This is simple rails server for using Pghub gems
+This is a simple rails server for using Pghub gems.

 If you want to deploy to heroku server, push the following button.